codaglobal/containerize-lab/README.md

 Additional labs are focused on more complex ideas, and expect you to have the fundamental knowledge provided in the basics labs.
 These can be done in any order.

 - secrets-cfgmaps - Intro to dynamic application configuration with Kubernetes native elements configMap and secret.
+- persistent-volumes - Intro to persistent volumes using Kubernetes hostPath provider